skylandersNFC/Docs/Skylanders_Coin_Cards_Printing/README.md

 Original idea and implementation was provided by Shizzy (@shizzy._.)

-You can find the round image assets in the [Ultimate NFC Pack](https://skylandersnfc.github.io/Skylanders-Ultimate-NFC-Pack/) (Covers folder).
+You can find the round image assets in the [Skylanders Image Generator](https://skylandersnfc.github.io/Skylanders-Image-Generator/) (Coins Generator).

 ---